 If I have booked Forrest Glade campsite, can it be moved to the new date?

 Yes .
 We have spoken with Forrest Glade, and they will move your date with no charge.
-Please get in quick as they may get booked up closer the date due to the 2021 dates being a half term week.
+Please get in quick as they may get booked up closer the date.

 Are tickets on sale for 2021?

-For Altitude nights we have a capacity of around 800 people so the weekend has a more intimate feel.
+We have a capacity of around 1500 people.
 We’re about community and family and both of these are high on our agenda.
 The site is compact enough to not get lost in and gives you the perfect chance to make new friends or hang out with old ones…

 What kind of music will I hear?